Puerto Carrillo: Road transportation

 Carrillo is located approximately 41 km from Nicoya, the economic and administrative hub of the region.

 Access to Carrillo is via paved roads.
 The paving of the "Road 150" from Nicoya through Sámara to Carrillo was completed in early 2006, which greatly increased the accessibility of the region and dramatically reduced driving times.
-The total drive now takes about 4 hours from San Jose's Juan Santamaría International Airport (SJO) and under 2 hours from Liberia's Daniel Oduber International Airport (LIR).
+The total drive now takes about 4 hours from San Jose's Juan Santamaría International Airport (SJO) and 2 hours from Liberia's Daniel Oduber International Airport (LIR), although traffic and construction can increase those times.
 Public buses operate between nearby Sámara and Nicoya several times a day; express buses operated by Empresa Alfaro also connect Sámara with San José usually twice a day (except weekends).

 Air service was provided by Sansa Airlines to the adjacent Carrillo Airport.
 The airport is no longer in use.

 Villages

 Administrative center of the district is the village of Puerto Carrillo.

 Other villages in the district are Angostura, Arbolito, Cuesta Malanoche, Estrada Rábago, Jobo, Lajas, Quebrada Bonita (partly), San Miguel and Santa María.